 Hiking to the peak

-You need to ascend a 600-Meter nature trail to reach the peak with a height of 265 Meters, which normally takes 40 minutes.
+You need to ascend a 800-Meter nature trail to reach the peak with a height of 353 Meters, which normally takes 40 minutes.
 The climb can be a bit challenging after rain, because some steep areas will become slippery and muddy.
 Do wear proper walking shoe, I strongly advise against flip-flop.
+The park will make it compulsory to rent a pair of hiking shoes from them for RM5, if you don’t wear the proper shoes.
 It’s warm and humid in the forest and hot on the peak, so please bring some drinking water.

 Pic: the view points on the peak.
 The trail will lead you to the one at right, you can walk 20 Meters to the view point at the left for better sight.
 The dark grey rocks that form the high cliffs and large shore outcrops are mainly volcanic rocks of late Tertiary (Pliocene) and Quaternary periods.
 It’s unique because Semporna peninsula is the only place in Sabah where you can see these rocks.